Scholarships & Funding

 -

-Study in Canada Scholarships - focused on South Asia, Middle East and North Africa, Sub-Saharan Africa, Turkiye and Ukraine
+Study in Canada Scholarships (SIC) - focused on South Asia, Middle East and North Africa, Sub-Saharan Africa, Turkiye and Ukraine (NOW OPEN for Applications for 2026-2027 Academic Year)

 In order to participate under these scholarship programs:

-- The sending (home) institution formally nominates the student by the appropriate deadlines
+- The sending (home) institution formally nominates and submits application documents to Memorial for the student by the posted Memorial University deadlines.

-- The receiving (host) institution applies on behalf of the student for the scholarship.
+- The receiving (host) institution submits application documentation to the Canadian Government on behalf of the student for the scholarship.

 If a student is successful in receiving a scholarship, Memorial University will inform the student directly.
 The funds will be transferred to the student once they arrive in Canada.
 This means the student is responsible for the upfront costs associated with the experience such as flights and visa expenses.